Table of Contents

 Though commonly thought of as single-use items, paper bags can be reused multiple times if made with durable materials.
 Reinforced bottoms, quality handles, and laminated coatings can extend their usability for deliveries, in-store packaging, or even return trips.
 When businesses encourage reusing bags, the environmental footprint per use drops dramatically.

-TLP Packaging provides customizable paper bags built with thicker materials and protective finishes to meet the demands of commercial and industrial clients.
+TLP Packaging offers customizable paper bags crafted and featuring protective finishes, designed to meet the demands of commercial and industrial clients.
 From grocery retailers to premium boutiques, our solutions help you get the most out of each unit.

 Reducing Replacement Frequency Through Proper Storage